keithwhor/nodal/README.md

 ## Migrations

-Now that you've created the model and migration file (from the last step), prepare your database.
+If you've followed the previous step, you already have a migration.
+You can also create an empty migrate using `nodal g:migration MigrationName`.

+Since you have a migration ready, it's time to prepare your database.
 First set your local connection details in `config/db.json` (only PostgreSQL is currently supported), then run:

 ```
 $ nodal db:create